-Whether you follow the one developed by the U.S Department of Agriculture or another authoritative source, food icons play a crucial role in establishing and sustaining healthy, well-balanced eating habits.
-They serve as a visual reference for what to eat in what amounts and help you get a variety of nutritious foods into your diet each day.
+Whether you follow the one developed by the U.S. Department of Agriculture (USDA) or another authoritative source, food pyramids and other visual aids play a crucial role in establishing and sustaining healthy eating habits.

 Video of the Day

 That's because they serve as a visual reference for what to eat in what amounts and help you get a variety of nutritious foods into your diet each day.
 Here are three reasons to refer to them periodically, as well as how to use them.